 The state comment period began on January 12, 2017 and continued through February 13, 2017.
-Ecology received one comment letter from Washington Department of Natural Resources (WDNR) with recommended policy language identifying the need to consult with WDNR if projects occur in areas with state-owned aquatic lands.
-The city provided a response on March 24, 2017 noting WDNR is notified about projects through Sepa.
+Ecology received one comment letter from Washington Department of Natural Resources (DNR) with recommended policy and regulatory language identifying the need to consult with DNR if projects occur in areas with state-owned aquatic lands.
+The city provided a response on February 14, 2017 acknowledging these comments and recommended changes have been included to address them.